 Management believes with the two PFS studies it has significantly advanced and de-risked Metates.
 The two PFS studies demonstrate that building either a large or smaller initial mine, the project is economically viable at current metal prices.
-Going forward, Chesapeake is evaluating newly developed metallurgical technologies that potentially may simplify the process flow sheet.
+Going forward, Chesapeake is evaluating newly developed metallurgical oxidation technologies for sulfide ore that potentially may simplify the process flow sheet.